 - Global Presence.
 Due to significant cost savings and improved product quality and consistency, OEMs have increasingly required their suppliers to manufacture seat systems and other components in multiple geographic markets.
 By expanding its operations outside the United States, Lear provides its products on a global basis to its OEM customers.
 For the six months ended July 1, 1995 approximately 54% of the Company's sales were outside the United States. - Growth Through Strategic Acquisitions.
-Strategic acquisitions have been, and the Company believes will continue to be, an important element in its growth worldwide and in its efforts to capitalize on automotive industry trends.
+Strategic acquisitions have been, and management believes will continue to be, an important element in the Company's growth worldwide and in its efforts to capitalize on automotive industry trends.
 These acquisitions complement Lear's existing capabilities and provide new growth opportunities.
-The Company's recent acquisitions have expanded its OEM customer base and worldwide presence and have enhanced its relationships with existing customers.
-The acquisition of AIH (the "AIH Acquisition") has also given the Company a significant presence in the non-seating segment of the automobile and light truck interior market
+The Company's recent acquisitions have expanded its OEM customer base and worldwide presence and enhanced its relationships with existing customers.
+The acquisition of AIH (the "AIH Acquisition") has also given the Company a significant presence in the non-seating segment of the automobile and light truck interior market.

 Implementation of the Company's strategy has resulted in rapid growth of the Company's net sales from approximately \$159.8 million in the fiscal year ended June 30, 1983 to approximately \$3.1 billion in the year ended December 31, 1994, a compound annual growth rate of approximately 30%.
-This growth has been driven both internally and through acquisitions.
+This increase in sales has been achieved through internal growth as well as through acquisitions.
 In 1994, the Company held a leading 38% share of the estimated \$4.8 billion North American outsourced seat systems market and a 27% share of the estimated \$6.8 billion total seat systems market.
-After giving pro forma effect to the acquisition of the primary automotive seat systems supplier to Fiat S.p.A. (the "FSB Acquisition"), the Company's share of the estimated \$2.4 billion European outsourced seat systems market would have been a leading 33% and its share of the estimated \$4.5 billion total seat systems market would have been 18%.
+After giving pro forma effect to the acquisition of the primary automotive seat systems supplier to Fiat S.p.A.
+"FSB Acquisition"), the Company's share in 1994 of the estimated \$2.4 billion European outsourced seat systems market would have been a leading 33% and its share of the estimated \$4.5 billion total seat systems market would have been 18%.
 The Company's North American content per vehicle has increased from \$12 in 1983 to \$169 in 1994.
 In Europe, the Company's content per vehicle has grown from \$3 in 1983 to \$80 in 1994 after giving pro forma effect to the FSB Acquisition.